Certificates of quality

 Kiln - In lumber drying, a kiln is a room

-or building where temperature, moisture, and the air circulating are controlled to dry
+or building where temperature, moisture, and air circulating are controlled to dry

 wood.

-growth ring that is formed later in the season
+growth ring that is formed later in season

 of a board.